pranay-pathania/Notes_App_MERN/README.md

 7. Tried to implement async-await and try-catch wherever I could without breaking things
 8. I might move on to TypeScript if I access things that don't exist once more (unknowingly of course)
 9. It hasn't even been a month since I got into React, so my code is not professional

+# About the React Build
+After running 'npm run build', the build folder was cut and pasted in the 'Backend and React Build' folder (hence the name).
+Update the directory path in server.js if this is not followed